-- You can request to vote by mail in all elections in the calendar year. - While you can submit this annual application anytime during the calendar year, it must be received in the county elections office at least 11 days before the first election in which you seek to request a ballot by mail.
-(Friday, October 28 for November 2016 election) - The elections clerk should forward your annual application to other entities where you are a qualified voter.
-This means that the school district or city ballots will also be mailed to you. - Those voting absentee (i.e., out-of-county) and those in jail can only apply to vote by mail for the next election.
+- You can request to vote by mail in all elections in the calendar year. - While you can submit this annual application anytime during the calendar year, it must be received in the county elections office at least 11 days before the first election in which you seek to request a ballot by mail. - The elections clerk should forward your annual application to other entities where you are a qualified voter.
+This means that the school district or city ballots will also be mailed to you. - Those voting absentee (i.e., out-of-county) and those in jail can only apply to vote by mail for the upcoming election.